SantiagoMSalazar/Booky/English/Academic-One/Exercises.md

 4. is unusuall
 It's impolite

-It's inappropriate to talk about religion or politics during
+It's inappropriate to talk about religion or politics during a meeting.